 A recent release from the Association of American Publishers, which reports continuing growth in eBook sales, prompted some reflection on the business of self-publishing.
-While our Evolved Publishing venture is not technically self-publishing, it remains closer to that model—an evolved approach—than it does the traditional publishing model.
-By a mile.
+While our Evolved Publishing venture is not self-publishing, neither is it a clone of the traditional publishing model.
+We are a hybrid small press.

 When I was in the U.S. Air Force—about a million years ago—I toiled in an office where nine individuals worked with, and often against, each other.
 Within our section, we performed three primary functions.
 The nine individuals, in random combination, rotated between those three functions.
 Seems fair, right?